• Skip to main content

 El Liceo Cubano.

-Dating from 1886, this red brick building at 13th St. begins as a tobacco stripping house.
+Dating back to 1886, this red brick building at 13th Street begins as a tobacco stripping house.
 It becomes a Cuban social center and the meeting place for the secret order of the Cabelleros de la Luzban.
-Jose Marti delivers his two 1891 speeches here that become the platform for the United Cuban Revolutionary Party.
+Jose Marti delivered his two 1891 speeches here that became the platform for the United Cuban Revolutionary Party.

 Columbia Restaurant and Museum.

-Dating from 1905, this family-owned restaurant is now on the fifth generation of family members.
+Dating back to 1905, this family-owned restaurant is now in its fifth generation of family ownership.
 It is Florida’s oldest restaurant.
 The original small cafe could hold no more than 60 guests.
-It was popular with the cigar workers wanting authentic Cuban coffee and sandwiches like home.
+It was popular among cigar workers who wanted authentic Cuban coffee and sandwiches, just like home.
 Today, the restaurant has 15 dining rooms, a large catering department, and several locations.
 It still serves recipes from the original restaurant.
 If you get nothing but a Cuban Sandwich, eating here should be a requirement when visiting Ybor City.

 L’Unione Italiana (Italian Club.)

 Just west of the Columbia is this 1918 Italian Community Center building.
-From its opening, it acts as a mutual aid society (think H.M.O.) and center of social, cultural, and educational functions.
+From its inception, it serves as a mutual aid society (think HMO) and a center for social, cultural, and educational functions.
 Today, it still offers many of these functions.

 Just Outside Ybor City.